 I give him a lopsided grin.
 “That sorry bastard would be me.”

-***

 Laura and I met back when I was the coach for the Helios Hawks.
 She was in charge of the exosuits, making sure they were combat – I mean, game – ready.
 We had the usual whirlwind romance, ending up with a drunken wedding neither of us remembered and I was sure didn’t mean anything.
 We made a great team, with me devising clever plays and her blurring the lines between legal and completely immoral suit mods.
-We would’ve made the Cup that year, but then I slept with somebody I shouldn’t have, shot a bee, and discovered Laura was sincere about the whole married thing.
+We would’ve made the cup that year, but then I slept with somebody I shouldn’t have, shot a bee, and discovered Laura was sincere about the whole married thing.
 I got banned and she was gone.

 Mrs. Rivens arrives on the hanger deck eight minutes after I tell the Marine who I am.
 First time in two years I’d seen her, and she looks just as mad.
-By the way, anybody who tells you “time heals all wounds” has never been married – nobody can hold a grudge like your wife.
-So, don’t trust that sweet smile for a second, because in the back of her head she’s planning your absolute destruction.

 She stalks right up to me, her black hair bouncing on her shoulders in that nice way I’ve always adored and punches me square in the mouth.
 Put her back into it, locked her wrist, the whole ninety meters.
 My legs disappear at the hip.
 I don’t remember hitting the deck, but there I am, staring at the gray plating and wondering why the hell I didn’t expected that.

 “Hey hon,” I say, checking my teeth with my tongue.
 All there.
 “Nice to see you, too.”

 “What the fuck do you think you’re doing here?” she shouts at me.
 “No, don’t tell me.
 You’ve got some harebrained plan to make a quick credit, or some shit.
 You need me to build you something that will never work, not unlike our marriage, I might add.
 Why don’t you take your fucking sorry broke ass back to whatever rock you climbed out from under?
-Leave me the fuck alone!”
+Leave me the fuck alone.”

-Then she kicks me in the stomach.
+She kicks me in the stomach.
 I was just getting up, too.
 Laura pulls her foot back for another go and I decide once is enough, thanks.

 ***